frostyviking/Gigabyte-Z390-Aorus-Elite/README.md

 As per OpenCore guide, nothing dramatic needed to be done.
 I have 2 profiles saved in bios.
 One stable all core 5.1GHz OC for when i feel like booting up windows to game.
-One for macOS with a tiny bit bumped voltages for cpu and ram, fan/pump curves adjusted for silence but not to sacrifice cooling.
+One for macOS with a bit bumped voltages for cpu and ram, fan/pump curves adjusted for silence but not to sacrifice cooling.
+Active Turbo Ratios are set to 51 for all the cores.

 ## RGB you say?
 - I say nay, it's all turned off -just doesn't float my boat.